Traditional Italian Panna Cotta with Raspberries

 For the Dressing

-Step 2) – If, like us, you have chosen 1 vanilla bean, you will need to cut it lengthwise.
-Remove the seeds by scraping them out with the tip of a knife and add them to the whipping cream.
-Or add 2 tablespoons of vanilla extract directly to the cream.
+Step 2) - If, like me, you have chosen the vanilla bean, you will need to cut it lengthwise.
+Remove the seeds by scraping them out with the tip of a knife and add the vanilla bean to the whipping cream (or add 2 tablespoons of vanilla extract directly to the cream).

-Step 3) – Finally, add 60 g (4 3/4 tablespoons) of granulated sugar.
-Stir and cook over low heat – without boiling – for about 10 to 15 minutes.
+Step 3) - Finally, add the granulated sugar.
+Stir and cook over low heat - without boiling - for about 10 to 15 minutes.
 Then turn off the heat and remove the vanilla bean.

-Step 4) – Pour the cream into a bowl and add the gelatin.
-If you used gelatin sheets, drain them and squeeze them lightly and gently with your hands.
+Step 4) - Pour the cream into a bowl and add the gelatin.
+Drain the gelatin sheets and squeeze them lightly and gently with your hands.
 Dip them into the bowl of hot cream.
 Stir with a whisk until the gelatin is completely dissolved.

 The panna cotta is almost done!
 All that remains is to pour the cream into glasses or cups and let it cool.